-Welcome the School of Arts and Sciences at Western Connecticut State University.
-A&S is home to fourteen departments, eighteen undergraduate majors and five graduate majors, and a host of interesting ways to combine majors with minors, allowing students to develop unique combinations of knowledge in preparation for their lives ahead.
+Welcome to the School of Arts and Sciences at Western Connecticut State University.
+A&S is home to thirteen departments, eighteen undergraduate majors and five graduate majors, and a host of interesting ways to combine majors with minors, allowing students to develop unique combinations of knowledge in preparation for their lives ahead.

 We are also the heart of the general education curriculum, insuring that all students at Western acquire fundamental skills in communication, writing, mathematics and analytic thought, while at the same time being exposed to a wide range of disciplines to complement their major focus of study.

 A&S has a talented group of faculty who are dedicated to the art of good teaching.
 We care most about reaching students, helping them find the best paths for their education, and ultimately providing a compass for navigating life after graduation.
 Our faculty brings passion to the classroom, sharing their curiosity, their ongoing professional development, and their original research with students.
 At Western, faculty members are readily available during weekly office hours, by appointment, email, and phone.
 We take advising and student support very seriously here.
 If you have a question, just ask.